 Summary

 First of all, food-contact plastic resins are the raw material which is responsible for the manufacturing of food-grade products.
-PET, HDPE, PP, LDPE, and more, have certain properties that make them ideal for food storage, packaging, and transportation.
-Regulating the materials helps assure not just maintaining product quality, but also providing information on the chemical structures of the chosen materials and their safety, which therefore would protect consumers as well.
+PET, HDPE, PP, LDPE, and more have certain properties that make them ideal for food storage, packaging, and transportation.
+Regulating the materials helps ensure not just maintaining product quality but also providing information on the chemical structures of the chosen materials and their safety, which, therefore, would protect consumers as well.

 So, there you have it.
 These six materials are the most used food-grade plastics resins in the food and beverage industry.
 All of them have their suggested use and benefits to keep in mind.